TritonDataCenter/manta-archiver/README.md

 This command verifies that the contents of a remote directory match the checksum stored in Manta's metadata.
 It does this by downloading each file and performing a checksum on the contents and comparing it to the checksum in the metadata.

+### Encryption
+Using stronger encryption modes (192 and 256-bit) with the Oracle and Azul JVMs requires installation of the [Java Cryptography Extensions](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) for Oracle JVMs and the [Zulu Cryptography Extension Kit](https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-cryptography-extension-kit/) for Azul JVMs.
+This does not apply as of Java 8 update 161, which includes JCE by default for both [Oracle](http://www.oracle.com/technetwork/java/javase/8u161-relnotes-4021379.html#JDK-8170157) and [Azul](https://support.azul.com/hc/en-us/articles/115001122623-Java-Cryptography-Extension-JCE-for-Zing).
+OpenJDK distributions do not need any modifications to support stronger encryption modes.